Scheduled MonumentsWalesPenrhos Engine House

 What is Penrhos Engine House?

-Penrhos Engine House is a post-medieval industrial structure located in Denbighshire, Wales, that served the mechanical and extractive industries of the region during the Modern period.
+Penrhos Engine House is a post-medieval industrial structure located in Denbighshire, Wales, designated as a scheduled ancient monument under the Cadw reference DE203.
 It is designated a Scheduled Ancient Monument by Cadw under reference DE203.

 What period does Penrhos Engine House date from?

 Penrhos Engine House dates from the post medieval/modern period, and is classified as a engine house.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Who is responsible for protecting Penrhos Engine House?